 The Company's business model is determined at a level that reflects how a group of financial assets are managed together to achieve a particular business objective.
 The Company's business model does not depend on management's intentions for an individual instrument.
 The Company's business model refers to how it manages its financial assets in order to generate cash flows.
 The Company's business model determines whether cash flows will result from collecting contractual cash flows, selling financial assets or both.
-Relevant factors considered by the Company in determining the business model and the financial assets held within that business model are evaluated and reported to the Company's key management personnel, the risks that affect the performance of the business model (and the financial assets held within that business model) and how these risks are managed and how managers of the business are compensated.
+Relevant factors considered by the Company in determining the business model for a Company of financial assets include how the performance of the business model and the financial assets held within that business model are evaluated and reported to the Company's key management personnel, the risks that affect the performance of the business model (and the financial assets held within that business model) and how these risks are managed and how managers of the business are compensated.

-As at December 31, 2020 and 2019, the Company's financial assets represents financial asset measured at amortized cost.
-These are captioned in the statement of financial position as Cash and cash equivalents, Receivables and Deposits.
+As at December 31, 2021 and 2020, the Company's financial assets represents financial asset measured at amortized cost.
+These are captioned in the statement of financial position as Cash and cash equivalents, Receivables, Deposits and Advances to Related Parties.